ha3ks/ha3ks.github.io/_posts/2024-10-01-iOS-Dev-Time.md

 [![1](/assets/blog/TimetoHack/1.png)](/assets/blog/TimetoHack/1.png)

-(It's a joke, it's because developers are always like 'Look at my M3 Max MacNook Pro Mega F**ing Chum Edition, Thanks Javascript' or similar...)
+(It's a joke, it's because developers are always like 'Look at my M3 Max MacBook Pro Mega F**ing Chum Edition, Thanks Javascript' or similar...)

 So I had a 2019 MacBook Pro (16,1 for any interested) with an i9 and 16 whole gigabytes of RAM and a 1TB SSD...
 It'll more than do.